TrellixVulnTeam/swahilipython_SCMU/Doc/howto/argparse.rst

 * Calling our program now requires us to specify an option.

-* The :meth:`parse_args` method actually returns some data from the options specified, in this case, ``echo``.
+* The :meth:`parse_args` method actually returns some data kutoka the options specified, in this case, ``echo``.

 * The variable is some form of 'magic' that :mod:`argparse` performs for free